MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/delete-an-inactive-mailbox.md

 - You must use Exchange Online PowerShell to remove holds from an inactive mailbox.
 You can't use the Exchange admin center (EAC) or the Microsoft Purview compliance portal for these procedures.
 For step-by-step instructions to use Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell).

 - Identify the holds on an inactive mailbox by using the instructions from [Step 1: Identify the holds on an inactive mailbox](change-the-hold-duration-for-an-inactive-mailbox.md#step-1-identify-the-holds-on-an-inactive-mailbox).
+You'll need this information to know which holds to remove.

-- Consider whether you want to copy the contents of an inactive mailbox to another mailbox before you remove the hold and delete an inactive mailbox.
+- Consider whether you want to copy the contents of an inactive mailbox to another mailbox before you remove the final hold that will result in the deletion of the inactive mailbox.
 For details, see [Restore an inactive mailbox in Office 365](restore-an-inactive-mailbox.md).

-- Be aware that if you remove the hold from an inactive mailbox and the soft-deleted mailbox retention period for the mailbox has expired, the mailbox will be permanently deleted after the 30-day soft-deleted mailbox retention period expires.
+- Be aware that if you remove the final hold from an inactive mailbox and the soft-deleted mailbox retention period for the mailbox has expired, the mailbox will be permanently deleted after the 30-day soft-deleted mailbox retention period expires.
 After the inactive mailbox is permanently deleted, it can't be recovered.
-Before you remove the hold, be sure that you no longer need the contents in the mailbox.
+Before you remove a hold, be sure that you no longer need the contents in the mailbox.
 If you want to reactivate an inactive mailbox, you can recover it.
 For details, see [Recover an inactive mailbox](recover-an-inactive-mailbox.md).

 - For more information about inactive mailboxes, see [Learn about inactive mailboxes](inactive-mailboxes-in-office-365.md).